webhookdb/webhookdb/README.md

 - Customer is authed and verified
 - Token (cookie) is stored on their machine

+## Integration Tests

+We have integration tests set up that give the entire stack a pretty decent exercise.

+The tests can be run locally:

+- Run `make run` in one window, `make run-workers` in another, and then `make integration-tests` in another.
+  This uses the `database+user` isolation by default, so is a good test of how things work in RDS or similar.

+Tests are also run automatically in Heroku on staging, using the `schema` isolation since it uses a shared Heroku database.

+- `RUN_INTEGRATION_TESTS_ON_RELEASE=true` is set on staging.
+  This causes the `release` command to run a Rake task, `specs:integration_step1`.
+  This task start a new one off dyno that runs that `specs:integration_step2`.
+- `specs:integration_step2` sleeps 20 seconds and kicks off `specs:integration_step3`.
+  We need this sleep to make sure that the integration test gets the newest release;
+  the step2 dyno may still be using the old release.
+- `specs:integration_step3` runs the integration tests in `specs:integration`.
+- When the test run finishes, it will upload the test results to the database and notify about the results in Slack.

 ## Response Shapes

 We try to avoid as much rendering logic on the client as possible.